WenjinTao/movie-trailer-website/README.md

 ## Usage

-If you just want to check the web page, simply go the directory containing the `HTML` file of `index.html` and open it with your browser.
+If you just want to check the web page, simply go the directory containing the `HTML` file of `index.html` and open it with your browser, or click on [me](http://taowenjin.com/movie-trailer-website/).
 Then, enjoy it.

 Or, if you want to rebuild the whole page, you can open your terminal and run the following commands: